simbav911/dart-naujas-btcz.rock/content/en/news/2020-07-15-bitcoinz-hosted-in-plusbit-multiwallet.md

 image: "/images/news/News_Plusbit-400x250.jpg"
 ---

-PlusBit multiwallet is hosting the BITCOINZ coin, giving an extra mobile e-wallet option for the members of the BTCZ Community!
+PlusBit multiwalletis hosting the BITCOINZ coin, giving an extra mobile e-wallet option for the members of the BTCZ Community!

 The users, except their BTCZ coins, can use and store ZEL, Dash, IL and of course BTC as well.
-Soon more cryptocurrency options are going to... read more
+Soon more cryptocurrency options are going to be available.